Saturday, April 12, 2025

 While the service was fast, efficient, and attentive, the food was average at best.
 The Ceviche was fresh, but too small.
 The Spring Salad was not very appetizing.
 The Ahi Tuna was delicious.
 The Apple Crumble was freshly baked but very small and not particularly outstanding.
 Overall, Wild Fish serves average-quality food at high prices.
 When the jazz quartet is playing, live jazz makes up for average fare.

-After dinner, we walked to Lover's Point Beach to burn off some calories and noticed that a nearby coffee shop, the PG Meetinghouse, has a live jazz band playing.
-It might have been worthwhile to go here instead.
+After dinner, we walked to Lover's Point Beach to burn off some calories and noticed that a nearby coffee shop, the PG Meetinghouse, had a live jazz band playing.
+It might have been worth going here instead.

 Sunday, April 6, 2025

-We did not enjoy the best sleep.
-Our hotel neighbors were having an early morning baby-making session at 02:00 that was quite loud.
+We did not sleep well.
+Our hotel neighbors were having an early-morning baby-making session at 02:00, which was quite loud.
 In addition, some low-level music was playing.

 I got up at 07:00, took a shower, and shaved.
 I made a cup of coffee on the Keurig machine, but it tasted like toxic sludge.

 I worked on my MacBook laptop while Inna took a shower and got ready.
-We walked downstairs for the pre-paid breakfast at our Portola Hotel lobby.
+We walked downstairs to the pre-paid breakfast in the Portola Hotel lobby.
 After sitting down and looking at the menu, we ordered the following:

 • Boris: Custom Omelet (sausage, onions, tomato, cheese) with potatoes